mattgperry/vekta/README.md

 Vekta requires [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) features that can't be polyfilled so it doesn't offer Internet Explorer support.

+As Googlebot runs Chrome 41, any use of Proxy will prevent client-rendered websites from being crawled correctly.

 ## Roadmap

 Some ideas for future development: